 One of the earliest flying pioneers in the Owens Valley was Robert ‘Bob’ Symons.
 A Bishop born-and-bred local, Symons grew up on a ranch on land that was later to form part of the current Bishop Airport facility.

 His interest in flying began while he was attending Riverside Junior College in the late 1920s when he had the opportunity to work on a glider project.
 This interest in aviation resulted in a failing grade at college and his father ordered him back to Bishop to work on the family ranch.
 In 1935 Bob married Mildred Wells, also a Bishop local, and a few months later he suffered a farming accident that resulted in the amputation of his right leg.
 Undaunted and after receiving a prosthetic leg he continued to work on the ranch.
-For the rest of his life most people on meeting him were surprised to learn of his artificial limb.
+For the rest of his life, most people on meeting him were surprised to learn of his artificial limb.
 A few years later he and Mildred moved into Bishop and together built a home that had a room large enough to hold glider wings.
 He had recognized the soaring potential in the Owens Valley early on and in 1938 helped to organize a soaring expedition to the area.
 By 1939 Bob decided to devote himself to his passion for flying.

-Despite being an amputee Bob secured a job at a glider shop in San Fernando and was able obtain his pilot’s license.
+Despite being an amputee Bob secured a job at a glider shop in San Fernando and was able to obtain his pilot’s license.
 He went on to become an accredited trainer for military glider pilots and later worked on a large-scale military glider project.
 Through all these experiences, beginning with that first foray into building a glider airframe at Riverside College, Symons made and stayed friends with many of aviation’s early pioneers.

 In 1946 Symons teamed up with Harland Ross to start a flying service out of Bishop from the soon-to-be ex-military airfield.
 For the next five years he and Ross spent innumerable hours flying over the valley and the Sierra Nevada and between them set numerous altitude flying records.
 It was during this time that they did serious flying experiments with powered planes and non-powered gliders and began to understand and appreciate the phenomenon that is now known as ‘Sierra Wave’, a term that was coined by Symons.
-Mountain wave (as it is now know in other mountainous regions of the world) was a little-known phenomenon at the time.
-Their experimentations gave rise to “The Sierra Wave Project” that was a groundbreaking study funded and conducted jointly by the US Navy, Air Force and UCLA.
+Mountain wave (as it is now known in other mountainous regions of the world) was a little-known phenomenon at the time.
+Their experimentations gave rise to “The Sierra Wave Project” which was a groundbreaking study funded and conducted jointly by the US Navy, Air Force and UCLA.

 The aviation boom that was expected after World War II did not materialize as expected, but that didn’t diminish Symons’ enthusiasm for flying and experimentation.
 He undertook a job with Cal Electric, which was one of the predecessors of what is now Southern California Edison, to do cloud seeding to increase snow- and rainfall in the company’s catchment area.
 Although they kept it under wraps for many years, it proved to be very successful.
 He also flew a great many search and rescue missions and transported people, goods and services into the backcountry of the Sierra Nevada for mining, hunting, trekking and research expeditions.